 When you’re too lazy to walk the ten minutes home, hop in Thailand’s equivalent of Uber: a tuk tuk!
 Just make sure you negotiate a price before you get in.
 They will take advantage of drunk tourists so don’t get ripped off.
 Top tip: pretend you live there and they’ll be far more reasonable!

 When in Krabi, you’d be mad not to take advantage of the nearby Phi Phi Islands with a spot of island hopping.
 There are loads of tours available and, yes, they are super touristy but they’re also SO much fun.
-Spend the day whizzing around on a speed boat, sipping on G&Ts (or beer if you’re into that sort of thing) and visiting the various islands, coves and snorkelling spots.
+Spend the day whizzing around on a speed boat, sipping on G&Ts and visiting the various islands, coves and snorkelling spots.

 One of the popular stops on the tour is Maya Bay.
 But, as you may have heard in the news recently, it has just been closed.
 Years of trampling tourists have taken their toll.
-Although it is a beautiful spot, made famous by the film The Beach with our favourite Leo, the amount of tourists is just not cool.
-You can hardly see the view with all the bobbing heads abound.
-It takes a lot of patience and anger restraint to get a photo without tourists in it.
+Although it is a beautiful spot, made famous by the film The Beach with our favourite Leo, the amount of tourists was astounding.
+You could hardly see the view with all the bobbing heads abound.
+It took a lot of patience and anger restraint to get a photo without tourists in it.
 Trust me.

 The islands are absolutely stunning and the scenery is truly jaw dropping.
 It’s a real treat to snorkel through crystal clear water in search of sea creatures.
 Unfortunately for me it was a few fish.
 But if you’re lucky you could find yourself nose to nose with a turtle or shark (not the type that eat you – that would not be lucky).